vedph/cadmus_api/Readme.md

 ## History

+- 2022-01-02: upgraded to use part libraries moved out of the original Cadmus core solution.
 - 2021-12-22: fix to part/item deletion when graph is disabled.
 - 2021-12-18: updated packages.
 - 2021-11-22: refactored API endpoints removing the legacy database name.
 This bumped API library versions to 3.0.0.